 - Hospitality Management majors must complete 1,000 hours of work experience in the hospitality industry at the post-secondary level.
 Students must report hours to the Internship Director to receive credit for their work hours.

 - In addition to the requirements outlined above, each student must complete all University-wide requirements for graduation.
-These requirements include liberal studies requirements, the multicultural requirement, the Gordon Rule writing requirement, the summer school requirement, the FSU residency requirement, and total hours requirements.
+These requirements include liberal studies requirements, the multicultural requirement, the Gordon Rule writing requirement, the summer college requirement, the FSU residency requirement, and total hours requirements.

-- Students needing elective hours to satisfy the University 120 total hours requirement are encouraged to take additional courses from the list of hospitality electives that are taught in the Dedman School beyond the semester hours required.
+- Students needing elective hours to satisfy the University 120 total hours requirement are encouraged to take additional courses from the list of hospitality electives that are taught in the Dedman College beyond the semester hours required.